opencast/opencast-influxdb-adapter/README.md

 Set this to true if every episode must have a series assigned to it in your Opencast setup.
 In this case, a missing series is considered (and logged as) an error.
 Otherwise, it's just a normal data point.

+    opencast.external-api.max-cache-size=0

+The adapter has an optional (LRU) cache included that stores event metadata for faster retrieval.
+It’s evicted size-based, and you can control the maximum size with this property.
+Note that the special value 0 disables the cache.

 ## Sliding Window Mechanism ##

 The adapter doesn’t simply count one line of the log file as one “view” and pushes it into InfluxDB.
 Rather, when it keeps a cache of “current views”, which is initially empty.
 When it encounters a new log line, it does the following…